jonaaix/main-caddy-proxy/README.md

 ### Example: Single domain with www redirect

-This example routes both `example.com` and `www.example.com` to the same container and redirects www to the non-www canonical URL:
+This example routes `example.com` to the container and redirects `www.example.com` to the non-www canonical URL:

 ```yaml